heidenreich/theironyard.github.io/source/academy/faq/index.markdown

 We are very clear with our students about how difficult this program is.
 We train professional programmers, not casual enthusiasts.
 Our average student puts in 60 hours per week, many have to invest more than that.

 What makes it so demanding?
-You learn a new subject almost every day and have homework associated with that topic—due at 8:00am the next day (or Monday if it's a weekend).
-The assignments are cumulative, so you incorporate things you've already learned into new ones so that by the end you have muscle memory across the spectrum of the subject you're studying.
+You learn a new subject almost every day and have homework associated with that topic due at 8:00am the next day (or Monday if it's a weekend).
+The assignments are cumulative, so you incorporate things you've already learned into new ones so that by the end you have muscle memory across the spectrum of the subjects you're studying.

 Don't get us wrong—we're not workaholics and we don't want you to be either, but building the foundation for a great, balanced career is no easy task.
 Our policy is "work hard during class so you don't have to afterwards."